Background pattern

 2. What you need to know before starting to take Mariona

-Before starting to use this medicationread the information about blood clots (thrombosis) in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots (Thrombosis)”).
+Before starting to use this medication, you should read the information about blood clots (thrombosis) in section 2.
+It is especially important that you read the symptoms of a blood clot (see section 2 "Blood clots (thrombosis)").

-Do not usethis medicationif you have any of the conditions listed below.
+You should not use this medication if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.
-See also the section “When to have special care with Mariona Diario”.
+See also the section "When to have special care with Mariona Daily".

-• If you need surgery or if you spend a lot of time without getting up (see section “Blood Clots (Thrombosis)”).
+• If you need an operation or if you spend a lot of time without getting up (see section "Blood clots (thrombosis)").

 • If you have ever had a heart attack or a stroke.

-• If you have (or have had at any time) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, temporary symptoms of a stroke).
+• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and can be the first sign of a heart attack) or a transient ischemic attack (TIA, temporary symptoms of stroke).

 • Very high blood pressure.